orta/ts-playgrounds-github/README.md

 ## Load extension to chrome

-Open Chome/Edge/Brave, in the extension settings turn on developer mode, then offer the `dist` directory as an unpacked extension.
+Open Chrome/Edge/Brave, in the extension settings turn on developer mode, then offer the `dist` directory as an unpacked extension.

+## Load extension in Safari

+open `safari/MiscForSafari/TypeScript Playgrounds.xcodeproj` and have a look around.